openhab/openhab-addons/bundles/org.openhab.binding.netatmo/README.md

 ## Binding Configuration

-The binding has no configuration options itself, all configuration is done at 'Things' level but before, you'll have to grant openHAB to access Netatmo API.
+The binding has no configuration options itself, all configuration is done at 'Things' level but before, you will have to grant openHAB to access Netatmo API.
 Here is the procedure:

 ### 1. Application Creation

 Create an application at https://dev.netatmo.com/dev/createapp

-The variables you'll need to get to setup the binding are:
+The variables you will need to get to setup the binding are:

 * `<CLIENT_ID>` Your client ID taken from your App at https://dev.netatmo.com/dev/listapps
 * `<CLIENT_SECRET>` A token provided along with the `<CLIENT_ID>`.